Tomer27cz/energy-line-gauge/README.md

 ## YAML Only

 Some features are not yet available in the Visual Editor.
-For example the ability to set `min` and `max` to be an entity.
+For example the ability to set `min` and `max` to be an entity or color `auto`.
 ```yaml
 type: 'custom:energy-line-gauge'
 entity: sensor.glow_power_consumption